-Our Class A Common Stock is currently traded on The Nasdaq Global Market under the symbol Nasdaq Symbol
+Our Class A Common Stock is currently traded on The Nasdaq Global Market under the symbol "BNZI."

-"BNZL"

-The number of shares of our Class A Common Stock that are and will be outstanding immediately before and after this registration statement is effective is based on 1,450,883 shares of our Class A Common Stock outstanding as of October 1, 2024, which excludes:
+The number of shares of our Class A Common Stock that are and will be outstanding immediately before and after this registration statement is effective is based on 1,126,646 shares of our Class A Common Stock outstanding as of September 20, 2024, which excludes:

-- 230,000 shares issuable upon exercise of outstanding Public Warrants with an exercise price of \$575.00; - 16,571 shares issuable upon exercise of the GEM Warrant with an exercise price of \$324.50 per share, which will be adjusted downward to 105% of the per share consideration received in this offering pursuant to anti-dilution price protections contained within those warrants (See "Description of Securities-Warrants-GEM Warrant"); - 101,671 shares issuable for repayment of GEM Promissory Noted based on a VWAP of \$4.623; - 10,038 shares issuable upon exercise of outstanding stock options with a weighted average exercise price of \$251.74 granted through October 1.
-2024: - 12,959 shares issuable upon vesting of outstanding restricted stock units granted through October 1, 2024; - 2,765,752 shares issuable upon conversion of Senior Convertible Notes; - 2,311,134 shares issuable upon conversion of outstanding shares of Class B Common Stock; - 277,778 shares issuable upon exercise of outstanding Common Stock Purchase Warrants with an exercise price of \$9.00; and - 16,667 shares issuable upon exercise of AGP Placement Agent Warrants issued pursuant to the "best efforts" public offering the Company completed in May 2024.
+- 230,000 shares issuable upon exercise of outstanding Public Warrants with an exercise price of \$575.00; - 16,571 shares issuable upon exercise of the GEM Warrant with an exercise price of \$324.50 per share, which will be adjusted downward to 105% of the per share consideration received in this offering pursuant to anti-dilution price protections contained within those warrants (See "Description of Securities-Warrants-GEM Warrant"); - 78,781 shares issuable for repayment of GEM Promissory Noted based on a VWAP of \$5.967; - 9,979 shares issuable upon exercise of outstanding stock options with a weighted average exercise price of \$252.21 granted through September 23, 2024; - 12,959 shares issuable upon vesting of outstanding restricted stock units granted through September 20, 2024; - 4,864 shares issuable upon conversion of Senior Convertible Notes; - 6,803 shares issued to Yorkville on May 15, 2024 as a noncash payment towards the Yorkville Promissory Notes; - 132,892 shares issuable upon conversion of Yorkville Promissory Notes in the event we do not redeem a portion of the Yorkville Promissory Notes pursuant to the Debt Repayment Agreement (or up to 82,892 shares issuable upon conversion of Yorkville Promissory Notes in the event we do redeem a portion of the Yorkville Promissory Notes pursuant to the Debt Repayment Agreement); - 2,311,134 shares issuable upon conversion of outstanding shares of Class B Common Stock; - 277,778 shares issuable upon exercise of outstanding Common Stock Purchase Warrants with an exercise price of \$9.00; and - 16,667 shares issuable upon exercise of Placement Agent Warrants issued pursuant to the "best efforts" public offering the Company completed in May 2024.